mendix/docs/content/studio-how-to/pages-how-to-configure-list.md

 Now you need to configure report details displayed next to the list.
 The idea is when you select the company name from the list, the details of the latest inspection report for this company will be displayed.

 The Master Details page template which your page is based on has a preconfigured data view that listens to the list view.
-That means that the data view has access to the list view data.
+That means that the data view shows data of the report selected in the list view .

 Now you need to configure widgets inside the data view to show attributes of the *InspectionReport* entity, or in other words to show all the details that a report has: a company name, site location, inspection date and time, inspector's name, etc.

 All the details that a report has need to be displayed.
 Do the following:

-1. Delete an empty column and **Edit**, **Send Email**, and **Delete** buttons on the right as you will only  display data on this data, not change it.
+1. Delete the empty column and **Edit**, **Send Email**, and **Delete** buttons on the right as you will only  display data on this data, not change it.

 2. Double-click the *User Details* text widget (which is displayed as a heading) and rename it to *Inspection Report Details*.